barbua/FSA/README.md

 If you have an .sln file in the bin directory go ahead and click on it and open it up with Visual Studios.
 There you will hit Build which will create the dynamic library in your bin directory!

+# LINUX
+Enter the bin folder in your FSA folder
+It should be empty with the exception of a StartHere.txt file.

+Run the following commands
+cmake ../
+make

+This will generate either a libPyFSA.a, libPyFSA.so.
+You can link to this in order to use our code.
+Use Header files to figure out how to use our API.